Animal management or local law fine payment

 Council issues animal management infringements for breaches of state legislation.
 Local law fines are issued for breaches of Council's local laws.

-- You can pay an animal management fine or pay a local law fine through Council's website by Visa or MasterCard.
+- Pay an animal management fine or Pay a local law fine online by Visa or MasterCard.

-- You need the 'Infringement number' located on your notice and your Visa or MasterCard.
+- You need the 'Infringement number' located on your notice.

 You must pay the whole fine and not just a partial amount.

 You cannot pay the fine if the fine has been referred to the courts for prosecution.

 You can register as a user and sign in to Council Online Services to access My Accounts.
 As a registered user, you can keep track of requests and applications on any device and don't need to re-enter your personal information.

 Other ways to pay